KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started-Article.md

-## Step 5.
+## Step 4.
 Set up the main app (optional)

-You can use KeyboardKit in your main app, to manage the enabled and Full Access status of a keyboard, provide keyboard settings, link to System Settings, etc. It's a great place for app settings, since it has more space.
+You can use KeyboardKit in your main app, to display the enabled and Full Access status of your keyboard, link to System Settings, etc. It's a great place for app and keyboard settings, since it has more space than in the keyboard extension.

 The easiest way to set up an app is to use a ``KeyboardAppView`` root view, which uses a ``KeyboardApp`` to set up everything it needs: